 The discount rate used to measure the total pension liability was 7.00%.
-The projection of cash flows used to determine the discount rate assumed that the plan will continue to be funded based on the Minimum Municipal Obligation.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made equal to the Minimum Municipal Obligation.
 Based on that assumption, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payment to determine the total pension liability.